Skip to main content

 Ground Zero was developed by Malformation Games.

-Ground Zero has received positive reviews from players.
+Ground Zero has received mostly positive reviews from players and mostly positive reviews from critics.
 Most players liked Ground Zero for its gameplay but disliked it for its optimization.

 Ground Zero is a single player game.